hundeo:

 Characteristics

-The Epagneul Breton is the smallest so-called pointing dog recognized by the FCI (Fédération Cynologique Internationale).
-He has a maximum height of 52 cm and weighs about 13 - 15 kg when fully grown.
-So the Breton is very compact and strong.
-However, he radiates a certain elegance.
-Through his lively and bright expression, he appears full of energy.
+The Brittany Spaniel is the smallest pointing dog recognized by the FCI (Fédération Cynologique Internationale).
+It is a maximum of 52 cm tall and weighs approx. 13 - 15 kg when fully grown.
+The Breton is therefore very compact and strong.
+Nevertheless, it radiates a certain elegance.
+Its lively and alert expression gives it an energetic appearance.

-Originally, the Epagneul Breton has the color white/chestnut brown.
-Today the dog breed exists in the colors white/orange, white/black, tricolor white/black/orange, tricolor white/chestnut/orange and white/chestnut.
+Originally, the Brittany Spaniel was white/chestnut brown.
+Today, the breed is available in the colors white/orange, white/black, tricolored white/black/orange, tricolored white/chestnut/orange and white/chestnut.

-You can keep your Epagneul well indoors as long as he has enough freedom of movement.
-He also needs regular mental activity, as he is an intelligent working dog.
+You can keep your Spaniel indoors as long as he has enough exercise.
+He also needs regular mental activity as he is an intelligent working dog.
 As with other dog breeds, you should not leave him alone for more than 4 hours at a time.

-Nevertheless, the Epagneul Breton is not a beginner's dog.
-Because his hunting instinct can only be controlled with consistent training.
-But if you take a lot of time for your darling, you will become an unbeatable team.
+Nevertheless, the Brittany Spaniel is not a beginner's dog.
+Its hunting instinct can only be controlled with consistent training.
+But if you take a lot of time for your favorite, you will become an unbeatable team.

-Bretonen are sometimes also used as avalanche search dogs, disaster dogs, drug search dogs or similar.
-One can describe the dog almost as a perfectionist, because he always tries to give his best.
+Some Bretons are also used as avalanche search dogs, disaster dogs, drug detection dogs and the like.
+They can almost be described as perfectionists, as they always try to do their best.

 Coat care: